radiantlogic-v8/documentation-new/documentation/installation/self-managed.md

      - name: regcred
    persistence:
      enabled: true
-     storageClass: "gp3" #Set the appropriate value for this based on your cloud provider.
+     # Set the appropriate value for storageClass based on your cloud provider.
+     storageClass: "gp3"
-     size: 10Gi # Set the appropriate value for this based on your requirements.
-Ensure that you monitor usage over time
+     # Set the appropriate value for size based on your requirements.
-                # and change the value accordingly when necessary.
+     size: 10Gi
      annotations: {}
    zookeeper:
      persistence:
        enabled: true
-       storageClass: "gp3" #Set the appropriate value for this based on your cloud provider.
+       # Set the appropriate value for this based on your cloud provider.
+       storageClass: "gp3"
    resources:
      # Set appropriate values for these fields based on your requirements.
 Ensure that you monitor usage over time
      # and change the value accordingly when necessary.